-How to avoid stress when moving to Japan
+How to avoid stress when moving to Japan?

 Why is moving so stressful?

 Plus, it causes a ripple effect of change in your life.
 You are not just changing your home and getting to know the new one.
-You are changing the community and you have to find new schools in Japan for your children, take on a new transportation to work, etc. Moving is one of the top stressing episodes in life.
+You are changing the community, and you have to find new schools in Japan for your children, take on new transportation to work, etc. Moving is one of the top stressful episodes in life.
 So, how can you avoid stress when moving to Japan and make it a little more enjoyable experience?
 There are things you can do to make this transition a positive experience.

 Make a to-do list

 It can be overwhelming when you have to move an entire household full of things and get your family ready.
 Therefore, it is crucial to make a plan well in advance.
 Doing things at the last minute is always stressful.
 Start planning as far ahead as you can.
 When you start getting overwhelmed by how much you still need to do, one of the best ways to get that stress off your shoulders is to write it all down.
 Make a moving checklist and write down all the tasks you need to do, small and large.
 Then, prioritize the tasks.
 Writing out upcoming tasks and assigning a time for you to do each one will make the work ahead seem much more doable.

 To navigate your transition to Japan smoothly, initiating the packing process well in advance is highly advisable.
 Commencing early allows for a gradual and methodical approach to sorting, discarding unnecessary items, and properly packing belongings.
 Preliminary packing permits time to research and understand the specific regulations related to international relocations, which Japan has in place.
 For instance, getting to know what items are restricted or forbidden can prevent undesirable situations at customs.